Meet Our Board of Directors

 Emily received a Bachelor of Arts English Literature from University of New Hampshire.

-She has held positions of leadership on many municipal, state and federal boards and councils, including the Maine Lobster Marketing Collaborative, Maine Lobster Dealers Association, Gulf of Maine Research Institute’s seafood sustainability project, and the Maine Aquaculture Focus Group.
-She currently chairs the board of trustees for the Island Institute.
+She has held positions of leadership on many municipal, state and federal boards and councils, including the Island Institute, Maine Lobster Marketing Collaborative, Maine Lobster Dealers Association, Gulf of Maine Research Institute’s seafood sustainability project, and the Maine Aquaculture Focus Group.
+She currently co-chairs the board of Maine Seafood Promotional Council.

 Read More…